 The Council developed principles for the goals of the economy based on the values and perspectives of citizens, co-produced practical recommendations and strengthened the transparency and accountability of economic policy.

 The Council’s deliberations are being used to engage the public in more informed and wider discussion and debate about the goals and priorities of economic policy through social media, a series of deliberative events focusing on economic inclusion, conferences and seminars in collaboration with self organising groups about local economic democracy, and an interactive online training course.

 If you would like to contact us about the programme, please e-mail email@example.com

 Towards economic democracy

-You will be able to read about the journey towards economic democracy in our launch report.
+You can read about the journey towards economic democracy in our Citizens' Economic Council interim report.

 The Citizens' Economic Council is a brilliant initiative that arrives at the time when it is most urgently needed.
 All over the world, economics is all too often portrayed as the realm of stern experts, a territory where "ordinary" citizens must not venture.
 The very real perils of this perspective have become all too clear: nations stumble from one crisis to the next and extreme inequality is now the defining trait of our economic systems.
 The best way to bring about change is for ordinary citizens to come together and actively participate in defining an economic vision for the future.